New Responsibilities

 Being a Lead Cleaner is a great responsibility and you should be aware of the weight and responsibilities that you now have.
 Here are the new tasks that you’ll be taking on.

-2. Communicating with your partner about supply pick up/drop off.
-Often texting the day before when texting clients works best.
+Communicating with your partner about supply pick up/drop off.
+By noon the day before.

-6. Lead your partner(s) through the house, walk through and set your partner up for success; point out tasks they may accomplish in their clean, clearly communicate your plan with them.
+Lead your partner(s) through the house, walk through and set your partner up for success; point out tasks or client or requests that they might need to pay special attention to, clearly communicate your plan with them.

-7. You will now be checking in with your partner throughout the clean to ensure timeliness and quality.
+Now that you’re a Lead, you will be guiding your partner throughout the cleaning, to ensure their cleaning skill, timeliness and quality.
 Read through Zenmaid and text message notes and communicate them to your partner.

-9. Check in on your partner every so often to find out where they are in their cleaning process.
+Check in on your partner every so often to find out how they are doing.
 If they are behind, let them know they need to pick up the pace.
-This gives you the opportunity to either alter their current speed, help them with a task, or mentally prepare to mop at the end.
-This goes both ways if they are ahead of schedule.
+If they are ahead of schedule, please ensure they are doing enough details.

-10. Double check areas your partner has already done every so often, so you can address it right away.
+Double check areas your partner has already done, so you can address it right away.
 This is to avoid finding something done poorly at the end with only 5 minutes left.
 Refer to How to guide: how to handle poor quality for more information on how to handle these situations.

-12. If your partner is falling behind, offer them suggestions on what to prioritize.
-If they are done with nothing to do, refer to the Extra cleaning tasks.
+If your partner is falling behind, offer them suggestions on what to prioritize.
+If they are done, with nothing to do, refer to the Extra cleaning tasks or things that you still need to do, so that you can do a walk through.

 Contact MOD if: